Digits88/ForgetThatPage/README.md

 https://addons.mozilla.org/firefox/addon/forget-that-page/

 #### Unstable version
-* Download the last release (.xpi file) from https://github.com/ForgetThatPage/ForgetThatPage/releases
+* Download the latest release (.xpi file) from https://github.com/ForgetThatPage/ForgetThatPage/releases
 * Go to "about:addons"
 * Click on the gear (Tools for all add-ons)
 * Select "Install Add-on From File..."